-Recipe (including how to temper the chocolate, for your convenience) to coat the candies which
+Recipe coating that the recipe did not include, (including how to temper the chocolate, for your convenience).
+I then added a light corn syrup, which is a humectant to keep the candies moist.

 chopped dried fruits such as dates, various nuts or